 The Measure A 1⁄2-Cent Transportation Sales Tax Expenditure Plan provides a high degree of accountability and was designed to respond to emerging transportation issues over a 20-year period.
 However, after 15 years, with the rapid technological and social changes, the current plan does not have the flexibility needed to address the new travel needs.
 The current plan will expire on March 31, 2025.
-With that in mind and knowing the advantage and needs of renewing early, a 24-member Expenditure Plan Advisory Committee (EPAC), worked diligently in 2017 and reached consensus on a draft expenditure plan.
-Early this year, all cities and towns and the County of Marin unanimously approved the draft expenditure plan for the renewal of the 1⁄2-cent transportation sales tax.
+With that in mind and knowing the advantage and needs of renewing early, a 24-member Expenditure Plan Advisory Committee (EPAC), worked diligently in 2017 and reached consensus on a draft sales tax renewal expenditure plan.
+Early this year, all cities and towns and the County of Marin unanimously approved the draft expenditure plan for the renewal of the 1⁄2-Cent Transportation Sales Tax.

 The renewal measure, titled Measure AA, will be on the ballot on November 6, 2018 and two-thirds of Marin voters' approval would be needed to pass the measure.
-The renewal plan is a detailed document that defines how the 1⁄2-cent transportation sales tax would fund our core transportation needs in Marin, including Local Street and Road maintenance, Safe Routes to Schools programs, high quality transit service and highway and interchange improvements.
+The renewal plan is a detailed document that defines how the 1⁄2-Cent Transportation Sales Tax would fund our core transportation needs in Marin, including Local Street and Road maintenance, Safe Routes to Schools programs, high quality transit service and highway and interchange improvements.

-Measure A 1⁄2-Cent Transportation Sales Tax provides more than 70% of the annul fund needed for transportation projects and programs in Marin.
+Measure A 1⁄2-Cent Transportation Sales Tax provides more than 70% of the annual fund needed for transportation projects and programs in Marin.
 Passage of the Measure AA is essential for the County's transportation future.

 Senate Bill 1(SB1), the Road Repair and Accountability Act of 2017, signed into law in April 2017, provided much needed additional funding for transportation projects and programs for the County as well.
-Marin County is expecting a total of \$8 million annually from SB1 for local streets and roads maintenance needs.
-However, Proposition 6, the initiative that attempt to repeal the SB1, has placed a major cloud on the funding future of many critical transportation projects and programs.
+Marin County is expecting a total of \$8 million annually from SB1 for local streets and roads maintenance needs and substantial additional funds for transit as well.
+However, Proposition 6, the initiative that attempts to repeal SB1, has placed a major cloud on the funding future of many critical transportation projects and programs.
 Voters will be asked to vote on Proposition 6 on the November 6, 2018 ballot as well.

 Marin also is expecting new funding from the Regional Measure 3 (RM3), which was passed on June 5, 2018, to help fund a few major capital projects in the County.
-However, RM3 is still under constitutional challenge by a taxpayer group and are awaiting the outcome of the lawsuit.
+However, RM3 is still under constitutional challenge by a taxpayer group and voters are awaiting the outcome of the lawsuit.

-All those uncertainties cast more cloud on the funding future of many transportation projects and programs.
+All those uncertainties cast more clouds on the funding future of many transportation projects and programs.
 Under the direction from TAM's Board, staff will continue its prudent financial practice during this challenging time.